Category Archives: Reviews

 The latest issue reveals the past of Tom’s ally and guide, Lizzie Hexam…in a choose-your-own-adventure format.
 She always ends up in the same place, but the path she takes varies…along with the most important parts of her back story.
 They’re all equally canonical, and you as the reader get to choose which version is “real.”
 In a sense, we do that with everything we read or watch.
 We have our favorite versions of stories, TV episodes and comic book issues that “don’t count,” and our own ideas of what’s going on off-screen or between panels.

 The Unwritten is up to 17 issues so far, collected in two trade paperbacks with a third on the way.
 Carey and Gross have a complete story in mind, one that they hope to tell over 60 or 70 issues.
+Update 2015: The series is complete now, collected in 11 volumes of the main story and a related graphic novel, Tommy Taylor and the Ship that Sank Twice.

 Interested in reading more?
 Good!
-I’ve written up a more traditional super-hero comic, Astro City, at Speed Force.
+I’ve written about a more traditional super-hero comic, Astro City, at Speed Force.
 And there are more bloggers out there.
 Check out the lesser-known titles reviewed in these other blogs and read these, too!

 After a Friday spent relaxing at home (no after-Thanksgiving Day sales, unless you count skimming the recommendations at Amazon), we drove up to LA to see the play Equivocation at the Geffen Playhouse.
 The drive was astonishingly fast (everyone must have been either at home or at the mall!), so we had plenty of time to wander Westwood looking for someplace to eat.